 For a combined six weeks, more than 100 students from one of India’s top business schools called the Eli Broad College of Business home, studying under a Spartan guise.

 For the seventh year, Broad hosted students from Mumbai’s SP Jain Institute of Management & Research (SPJIMR), who traveled to East Lansing to fulfill their international immersion requirement.

-“Every year, the partnership between SP Jain and the Broad College deepens, as our faculty develop strong relationships with one another.
+“Every year, the partnership between SP Jain and the Broad College deepens, as our faculty develops strong relationships with one another.
 These immersion programs at Broad have become a fundamental part of our flagship master’s programs, exposing our students to both leading-edge thinking in the supply chain and a ‘living in America’ experience.
 We hope over the coming years to develop even more strong ties between our two institutions,” said Prem Chandrani, international programs director at SPJIMR.

 The two groups of students who completed the immersion program at Broad are pursuing PGDM and PGPM degrees, the equivalent to an MBA.
 The first cohort came in late June and the second in July.
 Each underwent different curriculum and experiential learning exercises during their time at Broad: